cosmos72/stmx/README.md

 As long as the traffic is low enough, [GitHub Issues](https://github.com/cosmos72/stmx/issues) can be used to report test suite failures, bugs, suggestions, general discussion etc.

+If the traffic becomes high, more appropriate discussion channels will be set-up.

 The author will also try to answer support requests, but gives no guarantees.